-Key audit matter How our audit addressed the key audit matter The Group's Management had appointed an independent professional valuer (management's expert) to identify the individual identifiable assets acquired (including those assets that meet the definition of, and recognition criteria for, intangible assets in accordance with Ind AS 38 'Intangible Assets') and liabilities of the remaining assets and liabilities having regard to the completeness of assets and liabilities identified and the reasonableness of any underlying assumptions in their respective valuations. assumed, and to determine fair value of the net assets for the purpose of allocation of the purchase price to the various assets and liabilities ("Purchase Price Allocation" or "PPA").
+The Group's Management had appointed an independent professional valuer (management's expert) to identify the individual identifiable assets acquired (including those assets that meet the definition of, and recognition criteria for, intangible assets in accordance with Ind AS 38 'Intangible Assets') and liabilities assumed, and to determine fair value of the net assets for the purpose of allocation of the purchase price to the various assets and liabilities ("Purchase Price Allocation" or "PPA").
 Consequently, the Group has recognised a Capital Reserve of Rs.
-1,269.83 million directly in 'Other Equity' in accordance with the principles of Ind AS 103. g) We involved valuation experts ("auditor's expert") to review the PPA including the work done by management's expert to assess reasonableness of the underlying key assumptions used in determining the fair values of the identifiable assets and liabilities as at the acquisition date.
-The PPA involved use of significant assumptions and estimates by the Management and the management's expert in determination h) We checked arithmetical accuracy of the management's computation of Capital Reserve. of the fair values of the identifiable assets acquired and liabilities assumed in the transaction.
-Thus, we considered this area to be a key audit matter. i) We also assessed and corroborated the adequacy and appropriateness of the disclosures made in the consolidated financial statements.
-Based on our procedures performed above, we considered the to be reasonable.
+1,269.83 million directly in 'Other Equity' in accordance with the principles of Ind AS 103.

+The PPA involved use of significant assumptions and estimates by the Management and the management's expert in determination of the fair values of the identifiable assets acquired and liabilities assumed in the transaction.
+Thus, we considered this area to be a key audit matter.